undur/modulo/README.md

 ## Thoughts

 If this actually works, it might be interesting to look into taking this further.
 Jetty is a web server so if you don't need Apache's features, you might not really need Apache in front of it.
-It might be easier to just use Jetty as the front-facing server, meaning no "double-proxying" — and again, allowing us to have fun with the server.
+It might be easier to just use Jetty as the front-facing server, meaning no "double-proxying" — and again, allowing us to have fun with how a server is configured.
 Still have to look into how convenient this would _actually_ be when it comes to virtual hosting, SSL certs, logging etc...

 Probably senseless, but a fun thought experiment.
 Let's start with seeing if this _actually works in any way_ though.